-Though our subsidiary, TPG, we offer several services designed for participants in the tax industry.
+We offer several services designed for participants in the tax industry.
 Those services include:

-- Tax refund transfers that provide the processing technology that facilitates taxpayers' receipt of refund proceeds.
-When a customer of a third party tax preparation provider chooses to pay tax preparation fees using our tax refund processing services, we deduct the costs of the tax preparation service and our processing service from the customer's refund, and remit the remaining net balance to the customer per their instructions; - Small business lending to independent tax preparation providers that seek small loans in order to help provide working capital in advance of generating income during the tax filing season; - GPR card offerings that are integrated into the tax preparation software that enables a tax preparation provider to offer its customers a Green Dot Bank-issued GPR card for the purpose of receiving tax refunds more rapidly and securely than check disbursements; and

-Fast Cash Advance consumer-friendly loans offered by third party banks and/or state-licensed non-bank lenders that enable their customers to receive a portion of their expected tax refund amount in advance of their actual tax refund.
+- Tax refund transfers that provide the processing technology to facilitate receipt of a taxpayers' refund proceeds.
+When a customer of a third party tax preparation provider chooses to pay their tax preparation fees using our processing services, we deduct the that preparation service fee and our processing service fee from the customer's refund, and remit the remaining net balance to the customer per their instructions; - Small business lending to independent tax preparation providers that seek small loans in order to help provide working capital in advance of generating income during the tax filing season; - GPR card offerings that are integrated into the tax preparation software that enables a tax preparation provider to offer its customers a Green Dot Bank-issued GPR card for the purpose of receiving tax refunds quicker and more securely than check disbursements; and - Fast Cash Advance, a consumer-friendly loan offered by third party banks and/or state-licensed non-bank lenders that enable their customers to receive a portion of their expected tax refund amount in advance of their actual tax refund.